bristolgolang/rapid-go/README.md

 Moves the `/` endpoint to `/greet/{name}` and greets the user with a message.

-### Step 5
+### Step end

-Adds CI to ensure the Tiltfile workflow is working as expected.
+A kitchen sink example, so to speak.
+We use a database, a migrations file, and so much more.